fleetdm/fleet/CONTRIBUTING.md

 If you also want to emulate a real-world environment, you'll need to [set up a Puppet server](#set-up-a-puppet-server).

-> Note: `pupperware` doesn't work on macOS with ARM processors.

 ## How the module works

 ```mermaid